phbarris/PFP-Moderator-KOs/README.md

 *Questions to ask*
 - *What exactly are the "comparison_value" inputs, and how can the performance and comparison inputs best be described outside of the context of the PFP?*
 - *Clarify the outputs/descriptions of the 3 provided moderators*

+At next meeting, we will create metadata have readme in the mod collector representation\